 From Spain to Chile

 Life continued to change the course of Javier’s destiny.
 While he was studying at the University of La Rioja he found out a possibility to make a harvest in Chile.
 First, he was not very interested, but then he said “why not?” and signed up for having a different experience.
 When he arrived to Chile, he didn’t know about the country, but it did not take him too much to fall in love with the country and its wines, and many other things.
-He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker for 5 years.
+He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker during five years.